medicalinformatics/MainzellisteSEL/README.md

 ###1.4.1

+This is a bug fix release and we recommend an upgrade to all users.
+Upgrading is possible from every earlier release, and there are no steps necessary apart from replacing the binary.

-Bug fixes:
+####Bug fixes:

+- When a patient had been edited, the updated data was not considered for record linkage until after restarting the application (reported by Benjamin Gathmann).
-- POST /sessions/{sid}/tokens returned invalid token object (reported by Matthias Lemmer).
+- POST /sessions/{sid}/tokens returned an invalid token object (reported by Matthias Lemmer).
 - Confirming an unsure case failed due to missing api version in request URL (fixed by Benjamin Gathmann, see pull request #22).
+- Date validation accepted some illegal dates when data was not entered through the select lists in the HTML form (fixed by Benjamin Gathmann, see pull request #24).

+####Other changes:

+- Removed references to deleted Javascript files (contributed by Benjamin Gathmann, see pull request #20).

 ### 1.4.0